ntkme/unifi-systemd-units/README.md

 It is recommended to gracefully stop all services with `unifi-systemd stop` before create a backup.
 Services can be restarted with `unifi-systemd start`.

+By default, the following directories are used to store config and data.

 - `/mnt/data/etc`
 - `/mnt/data/var`